andrew/ultimate-awesome/README.md

 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
-- [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
 - [awesome-workplaces-slovenia](https://github.com/otobrglez/awesome-workplaces-slovenia) - Awesome workplaces in Slovenia 🇸🇮.
 - [awesome-AI-tutorials-surveys](https://github.com/qingsongedu/awesome-AI-tutorials-surveys) - A professional list of Tutorials and Surveys on DL, ML, DM, CV, NLP, Speech in top AI conferences and journals.
 - [awesome-blockchain-cn](https://github.com/suixinio/awesome-blockchain-cn) - 收集所有区块链(BlockChain)相关资料.
 - [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.
+- [awesome-local-llms](https://github.com/vince-lam/awesome-local-llms) - Compare open-source local LLM inference projects by their metrics to assess popularity and activeness.
 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-cloud-robotics](https://github.com/Airbotics/awesome-cloud-robotics) - A curated list of awesome resources, tutorials and tools for cloud robotics.
 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.